-- The use of flowering trees and shrubs, both perennial and annuals, of soft coloration is encouraged.
-The extent and complexity of landscaping will depend upon the unique features offered by the site, the owner's desires, the design of the residence, the nature of existing vegetation, and the configuration of the property. - Care should be used in the selection of plants and flowers for size, tolerance of salt-air environment, and resistance to drought and wildlife.
-Landscape plans may not indicate the use of plant species listed on the Nonnative Invasive Plants of Southern Forests registry published by the

-US Department of Agriculture.
+The use of flowering trees and shrubs, both perennial and annuals, of soft coloration is encouraged.

+The extent and complexity of landscaping will depend upon the unique features offered by the site, the owner's desires, the design of the residence, the nature of existing vegetation, and the configuration of the property.

+Care should be used in the selection of plants and flowers for size, tolerance of salt-air environment, and resistance to drought and wildlife.
+Landscape plans may not indicate the use of plant species listed on the Nonnative Invasive Plants of Southern Forests registry published by the US Department of Agriculture.
 These species must be removed during site development if existing on the property.
 Because of the rapid drying rate of the sandy soil, it is required that irrigation systems be included in landscaping plans to sustain the initial landscaping planting.
-The ARB highly encourages moisture-sensing devices for water conservation.
-It is critical that the storm drainage system and any applicable easements within the immediate area of the site be integrated into the overall landscape design.
+The ARB highly encourages moisture-sensing devised for water conservation.
+It is critical that the storm drainage system and any applicable easements in the immediate area of the site be integrated into the overall landscape design.
 Open-loop geothermal systems will not be approved as they may adversely affect the drainage of neighboring properties and are not environmentally sensitive.
 In general, the ARB discourages the use of insect abatement systems that are not environmentally sensitive.

+(3) GENERAL GUIDELINES

-- (3) GENERAL GUIDELINES: All landscape plans for new homes and landscape modifications to existing homes must be prepared and stamped by a Landscape Architect licensed to practice in the State of South Carolina. - a.
+- a.
+All landscape plans for new homes and landscape modifications to existing homes must be prepared and stamped by a Landscape Architect licensed to practice in the State of South Carolina. - b.
 Tree and topographical surveys are to be dated within twelve (12) months of their submittal to the ARB.
-Genus and species of trees and major understory vegetation must be indicated. - b.
+Genus and species of trees and major understory vegetation must be indicated. - c.
 The entire site must be planned.
-If areas are to remain natural they should be indicated as such on the plan. - c.
-Schematic or bubble diagrams may be used for preliminary plans. - d.
-Driveways, parking areas, and visually objectionable elements such as service areas, storage yards, and utilities must be well screened from the street and adjoining lots. - e.
+If areas are to remain natural, it should be indicated as such on the plan. - d.
+Schematic or bubble diagrams may be used for preliminary plans. - e.
 Planting trees within the right-of-way or locating a driveway within an easement is discouraged.
 Material within these areas is subject to removal, and replacement is the responsibility of the property owner.